 Max has had the opportunity to manage data for campaigns large and small in Greater Boston.
 Having previously worn the hats of organizer and data entry manager, he believes strongly in supporting the work of volunteers by making their experiences collecting and storing their data as easy as possible.
 Max is a volunteer with Mothers Out Front in Waltham, MA, and has seen firsthand how the message of local mothers who are passionate for climate justice has deeply resonated with the city and its elected officials.
 He graduated from Brandeis University with B.A.’s in Economics and Politics.
 In his free time, Max asks women (often mothers!) to run for local political office and supports them on their campaigns.

-Anne Roach, Communications Organizer and Manager
+Anne Roach, Communications Manager

 Anne has spent over ten years in communications in political campaigns and governmental organizations such as the Massachusetts Department of Public Health and the Massachusetts Department of Conservation and Recreation.
 Through her work, she has seen first hand how even the smallest action can have enormous impact on a community.
 Anne was drawn to Mothers Out Front’s emphasis on empowering individuals to create change within their own communities to address the crisis of climate change.
 Anne graduated Boston College with a B.A. in Communications.
 A Boston resident, she enjoys walks along the Harbor, public libraries and movies with wisecracking sidekicks.